trusttoken/contracts-pre22/docs/truefi2/TrueCreditAgency.md

 - Tracks interest rates and cumulative interest owed
 - Data is grouped by score in "buckets" for scalability
 - poke() functions used to update state for buckets
-- Uses CreditModel to calculate rates & limits
+- Uses RateModel to calculate rates & limits
 - Responsible for approving borrowing from TrueFi pools using Lines of Credit

 ### `onlyAllowedBorrowers()`